khaleed-m/AI_AGENTS_USING_AGNO/README.md

 ### 5. SQLite Memory Agent
 A simple AI agent demonstration using Ollama with local chat interface, showcasing basic agent setup and conversation handling.

+### 6. SQLite Database Agent
+An AI agent that interacts with SQLite databases using the Chinook sample database, demonstrating SQL query generation and database analysis capabilities.

 ## 📋 Prerequisites

 Before running any project, install the required dependencies: